jdjakub/papers/prog-2022/prog22-manuscript.md

 This notion covers classic programming languages together with their editors, debuggers, compilers, and other tools.
 Yet it is intentionally broad enough to accommodate image-based programming environments like Smalltalk, operating systems like UNIX, and hypermedia authoring systems like Hypercard, in addition to various other examples we will mention.

-## The problem: no systematic framework for systems
+## The Problem: No Systematic Framework for Systems

 There is a growing interest in broader forms of *programming systems*, both in the programming research community and in industry.
 Researchers are studying topics such as *programming experience* and *live programming* that require considering not just the *language*, but further aspects of a given system.
 At the same time, commercial companies are building new programming environments like Replit\ \cite{ReplitWeb} or low-code tools like Dark\ \cite{DarkWeb} and Glide\ \cite{GlideWeb}.
 Yet, such topics remain at the sidelines of mainstream programming research.
 While *programming languages* are a well-established concept, analysed and compared in a common vocabulary, no similar foundation exists for the wider range of *programming systems*.